 Also near Vancouver, the unique world of the Stó:lō people is showcased at Shxwtà:selhawtxw Interpretive Centre––the House of Long Ago and Today.
 Stó:lō tour guides recount stories and legends, demonstrate traditional arts and explain the artifacts on display.
 They talk about the language, salmon and fishing, cedar bark weaving, hunting and gathering, tools and weapons, carving, archaeology and much more.
 At the Coquleetza Longhouse, you will hear performances of the Stó:lō hand drum, sxowxiyám and sqwelqwel.
 And, the Ethnobotanical Garden is comprised of foods and medicinal plants that Stó:lō used in the past and still use today.

 Nearby is the Sqeltzwer Creek Campground, and comfortable accommodations at the Sasquatch Eco-Lodge bed and breakfast style house on an 80-acre site with a waterfall, a creek, and a saltwater swimming pool.

 More here about cultural tours and heritage in British Columbia.

-Karen Misuraca is the author of several guidebooks, including Backroads of the California Wine Country; Backroads of the California Coast, and Fun with the Family Northern California.
-Check out Karen's new iPhone app, California Coast North.
+A cultural tour curator, Karen Misuraca is a travel writer and the author of several guidebooks, including Backroads of the California Wine Country; Backroads of the California Coast, and Fun with the Family Northern California.
+Check out Karen's iPhone app, California Coast North.